www.locriantica.it

 To have a better idea of the Locrian society of that age it has to be pointed out the importance and the prestige of the rule of the women in the ancient Locri.
 Prestige which they owned not just for their strong appearance in the cults of the city but also for the large amounts of rights which they had according to the polis' laws (i.e.: they had all the inheritance rights, also the right to hand down the name of the family even after the death of every men of the family - husbands, sons, brothers etc. -).
 This peculiar situation, added to the tradition handed down by Polybius regarding the Locrian aristocracy (which, the historian, ascribed to the women and not to the men), led many modern experts to theorize the presence of an ancient matriarchal government in Locri (still another unsolved question due to the lack of evidences to confirm or to deny such theory).

-Between the VII and the VI century b.C. the development of the polis was well underway; the city flourished with a strict and organized urbanistic plan, and its sanctuaries with their cults was already well recognized almost everywhere in the Greek world.
+Between the VII and the VI century b.C. the development of the polis was well underway; the city flourished with a strict and organized urban plan, and its sanctuaries with their cults were already well recognized almost everywhere in the Greek world.
 The internal situation was, as it has been already pointed out, ideal to start planning an expansion of the control over the territory around the city, even with the creation of some sub-colonies.
 That was necessary because, more than the need of control over a larger portion of territory, there was the risk that the great demographic increase of that age could harm the social equilibrium reached by the polis.
 Therefore, probably during the end of the VII century b.C., Medma (the modern Rosarno) and Hipponion (the modern Vibo Valentia) were founded on the Tyrrhenian coast.

 The expansion over the Tyrrhenian coast